Share This Article

 Heat styling doesn’t have to come at the expense of healthy natural hair.
 The key is choosing the right heat protectant for your hair type, density, and styling routine.
 The right formula can help reduce damage while supporting long-term length retention.
 Used correctly, heat protectants make stretched and straight styles easier to manage without compromising hair health.
 How you use heat matters just as much, keep temperatures moderate, minimise passes, and always start with well-moisturised hair.

-To maintain your ends between wash days, use a small amount of lightweight oil to seal in moisture and reduce friction, especially when wearing stretched or straight styles.
+To maintain your ends between wash days, use a small amount of lightweight oil to seal in moisture and reduce friction.
+This works well when paired with the right heat protectant for natural hair, helping keep strands smooth and protected between styling sessions.

 FAQs About Natural Hair Heat Protectants